DoktorMike/DoktorMike.github.io/_posts/2016-6-15-The-insignificance-of-significance.md

 > The probability distribution of p-values under the null hypothesis is uniform!

 This means that the probability of you getting a p-value of 0.9999 is exactly the same as getting a p-value of 0.0001.
 This is in principle all fine except for the tiny little piece of annoying practice of interpreting this as a probability of the null hypothesis being true!
 Nothing could be further from the truth.
-Interpreting

-$$P(D|H_0)$$

-as

-$$P(H_0|D)$$
+Interpreting the likelihood of the data as the probability for the hypothesis being true and thus stating

+$$P(D|H_0) = P(H_0|D)$$

 is a logical fallacy.